jackos/jackos.io/rust-kernel/rust-for-linux.md

 ## Introduction

 This is following on from a [talk I really enjoyed](https://www.youtube.com/watch?v=-l-8WrGHEGI) on how to create a linux kernel module using rust, but the presenter ran out of time.
-Please watch that video if you want more background on rust and why it's desirable in the kernel, this will be aimed towards people already familiar with the language.
+Please watch that video if you want more background on rust, why it's desirable in the kernel, and how a kernel module works differently from a normal binary.

 We'll be working off [jackos/linux](https://github.com/jackos/linux) which is a fork from [Rust-for-Linux/linux](https://github.com/Rust-for-Linux/linux), which itself forks from [torvalds/linux](https://github.com/torvalds/linux)